Why You Should Pass on the Golden Triangle Tour in Thailand

 Why you should pass on the Golden Triangle Tour in Thailand 7

-I love the plan.
+I love to plan.
 It’s what I do.
-I admire those brave and adventure travellers who can leave their next destination to chance but not this guy.
-Ever since I spent a day lugging a 30-pound backpack through the hilly streets of Chamonix France in search of a place to sleep, I plan ahead.
+I admire those brave and adventurous travelers who can leave their next destination to chance, but not this guy.
+Ever since I spent a day lugging a 30-pound backpack through the hilly streets of Chamonix France in search of a place to sleep, I plan.
 To never repeat that incident again and to ensure I find the best things to do at the best prices, I research.
-I utilize the inter-webs and other travel bloggers knowledge and always maximize my time.
-That is until I got signed up for the Golden Triangle Tour in Thailand.
+I utilize the inter-webs and other travel bloggers‘ knowledge and always maximize my time.
+That is until I signed up for the Golden Triangle Tour in Thailand.
 Here’s why:

 Golden Triangle Tour in Thailand – What you should know